dirtybrie/stringbean/README.md

 (Since thats how most hotspots generate their passwords)

-If for some reason you do not have a Documents in your User directory This program will through an error.
+If for some reason you do not have a Documents in your User directory This program will throwback an error.
 Just make one or edit the script for it to go somewhere else.

 Just FYI the file stringbean writes to is in append mode so as long